mickfuzz/dyne_docs/src/terminal/docs/37-regular-expressions.md

 Now let\'s look for non-vowel characters.
 That means not only consonants, but punctuation and spaces.
 We can *invert* the character class by putting a caret (\^) at the front.
-In a character class (and nowhere else) the caret means \"everything except the following\".
+In a character class (and nowhere else) the caret means "everything except the following".
-We\'ll do that here with five vowels (allowing the \"y\" to be matched because it can also be a consonant):
+We\'ll do that here with five vowels (allowing the "y" to be matched because it can also be a consonant):

     $ grep '[^eauoi]' letter_file